jacob271/mitigating-bias-in-skin-lesion-classification-models/README.md

 2. Use the trained VAE to extract debiasing sample probabilities for the training dataset.
 Images with rare skin features are assigned higher probabilities.
 3. Use the debiasing sample probabilities to train a classifier.
 4. Evaluate the classifier on the test dataset.
 This is done using the metric weighted accuracy.
-5. Evaluate bias of the classifier using the attributes sex, age, visible hair, and skin tone.
+5. Evaluate the bias of the classifier using the attributes sex, age, visible hair, and skin tone.
 Bias is measured as the variance of weighted accuracy across the different values of the attribute.

 To evaluate the effectiveness of the bias mitigation method, we also train a classifier with regular sample probabilities and evaluate its bias.
 During the experiments, we applied this method in different configurations.

 1. A binary classification task.
-2. A binary classification task with using transfer learning.
+2. A binary classification task using transfer learning.
 3. A multi-class classification task.

 ## Setup

-For this project you need to have Python 3.10 installed.
+For this project, you need to have Python 3.10 installed.

 Install the requirements with `pip3.10 install -r requirements.txt`.